JVK2000/TSBK07-helicopter-simulator/lab3/question-lab3.md

 mat4 tot_rot = Mult(time_rot, Rx(M_PI/2))
 ```

-I decided to this instead
+I decided to do this instead
 ```C
 // Do this for all blades
 mat4 tot_rot = Rx(M_PI/2 + t/1000)